GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 {% endAside %}

 {: #user-controls}

-## How will browsers enable user transparency and controls?

-Users should be able to understand the purpose of the FLEDGE API, know when the API is in use, and be provided with controls to enable or disable it.
+## What browser configuration is available?

+Users can adjust their participation for Privacy Sandbox trials in Chrome by enabling or disabling the top-level setting in chrome://settings/privacySandbox.
+During initial testing, people will be able to use this high-level Privacy Sandbox setting to opt out of FLEDGE.

+We'll continue to update the available settings in Chrome as the FLEDGE proposal progresses, [based on tests and feedback](https://developer.chrome.com/docs/privacy-sandbox/cds21-update/#collaborate).
+In the future, we plan to offer more granular settings to manage FLEDGE and associated data.

-Group membership is not accessible to API callers in Incognito mode, and is removed when browsing data is cleared.
-Chrome also plans to provide information and settings for the FLEDGE API at chrome://settings/privacySandbox.
+API callers can't access group membership when users browse in Incognito mode, and membership is removed when users clear their browsing history.

 {: #why}